Teidesat/GDrive-Backup/README.md

 the local backup folder gets incrementally updated with changes**.
 Old files, deleted or modified, are moved into a revisions folder.
-Google Docs, Google Spreadsheets, Google Presentations and other Google files are exported as pdf (files bigger than ~10MB can't be exported due to a limitation of the Google API).
+Google Docs, Google Spreadsheets, Google Presentations and other Google files are exported as pdf (files bigger than ~10MB can't be exported using the API, so they are exported using the export url).

 The credentials.json file from a Google Cloud Platform project is needed (an empty example is provided in `credentials_user.json`) which is used to access the API service.
 Change any options